COVID-19 Update & Resources

 Telehealth and telemedicine will be covered with relaxed regulations.

-The US Department of Housing and Urban Development will suspend all foreclosures and evictions through the end of April.
+The US Department of Housing and Urban Development will suspend certain foreclosures and evictions through the end of June.

 Statewide school closures are in effect until May 4th.
 Check your local public school website for updates, as some districts have longer closure periods.